CraigWang1/custom-dataset-tools/README.md

-This is a repository filled with tools that I have personally created to help streamline my machine learning dataset processes.
+This is a repository filled with tools to help streamline machine learning dataset creation.
 In this repository you will find
 - scripts to format datasets into PASCAL VOC and COCO format (with resizing image and bbox annotation capabilities)
 - a script to convert Pascal (labelImg) annotations to COCO json format